 Focus on EPC, Not CPC

 You can’t just focus on cost per click (CPC).
-Most advertisers focus on their cost per click (CPC).
-They try to write better ads to improve their AdWords quality scores so they can get cheaper clicks.
+Many advertisers just focus on getting their CPC down.
+They try to write better ads to improve their Google Ads quality scores so they can get cheaper clicks.
 But that’s only half the equation.

 Of course, you should always be looking for ways to make your advertising more efficient.
 But minimizing CPC is NOT where the real leverage is located.

-Instead, the real leverage in Google AdWords is in increasing your earnings per click (EPC).
+Instead, the real leverage in Google Ads is in increasing your Earnings Per Click (EPC).

-If you have the highest EPC in your market, you can outbid your competitors and gain more clicks, more leads, and more customers.
-That’s how you really win the AdWords game.
+If you have the highest EPC in your market, you can outbid your competitors and gain more clicks, leads, and customers.
+That’s how you really win the Google Ads game.

 How To Calculate Your EPC